Kim-King001/se-day-2-git-and-github-Kimutai/README.md

 Forking is an essential feature on GitHub that facilitates collaboration and experimentation in software development.
 By allowing users to create independent copies of repositories, it empowers developers to contribute to projects, customize codebases, and learn from existing work without disrupting the original project.
 Understanding how forking differs from cloning is crucial for effectively leveraging these capabilities in collaborative environments

-Examine the importance of issues and project boards on GitHub.
+**Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
-Provide examples of how these tools can enhance collaborative efforts.
+Provide examples of how these tools can enhance collaborative efforts**
 GitHub provides powerful tools for project management through issues and project boards, which are essential for tracking bugs, managing tasks, and improving overall project organization.
 These features enhance collaboration among team members and streamline workflows.
 Importance of Issues on GitHub
 Tracking Bugs and Tasks